Bellevue West alum 'can't stop the beat' in upcoming Broadway tour of 'Hairspray'

 “Both of these roles have given me the opportunity to work on being in an ensemble, but then also get a little taste of being a lead in a big Broadway national tour,” she said.
 “It’s been a really nice balance between spending time doing the singing and the dancing, but then also like really working on myself as a principal actor.”

-Johnson said one of the best aspects of “Hairspray” is how relatable the themes are in today’s society.
-That, and the music.
+Johnson said one of the best aspects of “Hairspray” is how relatable the themes are in today’s society — plus the music.

 “There’s nobody who has seen ‘Hairspray’ that says they don’t like the music.
 It’s big and sparkly and fun to look at,” Johnson said.
 “But it’s also the idea of being inclusive and, despite each other’s differences, coming together for a common goal — which is to sing and dance on ‘The Corny Collins Show’ — regardless of what you look like or your race or your weight. ...
 It’s just a really great story to like bring audiences together.”